 WHAT HAPPENS IF I HAVE TO HAVE A CESAREAN SECTION?

 Choosing a midwife as your primary care provider in BC lowers your chance of having a Cesarean section.
 However, in certain circumstances a cesarean birth may be recommended as a safer option than vaginal birth.
-In most situations midwives are involved in the decision making process whether in labour or prenatally, and will be present during Cesarean births and for healthy baby care afterwards.
+In most situations midwives are involved in the decision making process whether in labour or prenatally, and will not only be present during Cesarean births, but also assist the obstetrician with the surgery for this and then be there for healthy baby care afterwards.
 Women remain in the hospital longer after a Cesarean section birth, therefore midwives visit women and their babies in hospital until they have returned home.
 Click here to read more about birth by C-section.
 Click here for recommendations from the recent "Cesarean Birth in BC" conference.

 WHAT IF I WANT TO HAVE A BOOKED CESAREAN SECTION?

 Women choosing to have a booked Cesarean Section can still have a midwife for their prenatal and postpartum care.
-As well, Midwives can assist the Obstetrician with your Cesarean Section and provide support throughout the process.
+As well, midwives assist the obstetrician with your Cesarean Section and provide support throughout the process.

 WHAT IF I HAVE A HEALTH ISSUE UNRELATED TO PREGNANCY?